* U.S. assets the focus of selling

 Since late March, the U.S. central bank has purchased almost $123 billion in U.S. government debt, part of a $300 billion six-month program it has instituted to try to restrain long-term borrowing costs to help end the recession.

 Stone & McCarthy Research Associates economist Ward McCarthy in Princeton, New Jersey said Treasuries also reversed some of the short-covering rally that occurred on Wednesday.
-The short-covering followed news that Federal Reserve officials had discussed in April the possibility of expanding purchases of assets, including Treasuries.
+The short-covering followed headlines that Federal Reserve officials had discussed in April the possibility of expanding purchases of assets, including Treasuries.

 “This was just common sense and shouldn’t have been a big deal for the market,” McCarthy said.